Back to Publications

 Tech Note

-We present GLiNER2Swift, a native Swift/MLX implementation of GLiNER2, a unified schema-based information extraction framework originally introduced by Zaratiana et al. in the GLiNER line of work.
-GLiNER2 extends the original GLiNER paradigm of generalist and lightweight named entity recognition toward a broader schema-driven information extraction framework.
-The original implementation is available in Python by Fastino AI (https://github.com/fastino-ai/gliner2).
+We present GLiNER2Swift, a native Swift/MLX implementation of GLiNER2, a unified schema-based information extraction framework.
+GLiNER was originally introduced by Zaratiana et al. as a generalist and lightweight Named Entity Recognition (NER) model.
+GLiNER2 subsequently extended this paradigm toward a broader schema-driven information extraction framework.

 Our work brings this unified, schema-based extraction approach to the Apple ecosystem with first-class Apple Silicon support.
 Designed as a CPU-first, production-ready library for macOS, GLiNER2Swift enables developers and researchers to deploy advanced information extraction pipelines directly in Swift applications without relying on Python runtimes or GPU acceleration.